 Brooks Sports has set the gold standard for the admirably silly use of QR codes.
-The picture to the right needs absolutely no explanation.
+A QR code in a shoe!
 Their work is done.
 I think I alarmed the bewildered shopkeeper with my outburst of laughter when I spotted it.
 The icing on the cake of this impressive piece of marketing tomfoolery is that when you scan the QR code, you get taken to the Brooks Facebook page where you can find out and chat about, err trainers.
 Gripping stuff.
 I’d love to know how many people will actually scan this, I suspect it will be less than 10.

 This has prompted the launching of Text Marketer’s first competition.
 We’re on the hunt for the most amazing, ridiculous or pointless use of a QR code.
 It could be the positioning of the code that you admire or perhaps the completely aimless and lazy way that someone has decided that a QR code is an imperative for their marketing campaign.